-The Chelsea winger insists that Marc Wilmots' men have the quality to upset the Albiceleste in what he says is the biggest game of his lifeEden Hazard insists Belgium can beat Argentina in Brasilia this weekend but freely admits that their hopes hinge upon coming up with a way to nullify "the best player in the world" Lionel Messi.
+The Chelsea winger insists ahead of their quarter-final clash that Marc Wilmots' men have the quality to upset the Albiceleste in what he says is the biggest game of his lifeEden Hazard insists Belgium can beat Argentina in Brasilia this weekend but freely admits that their hopes hinge upon coming up with a way to nullify "the best player in the world" Lionel Messi.

 The four-time Ballon d'Or winner has been in sensational form at World Cup 2014, carrying his country through the group stage with four goals in three games before teeing up Angel Di Maria for a 118th-minute winner in Tuesday's last-16 triumph over Switzerland.

 |Keep up with all the latest news from Brazil and get involved in the debate on Twitter with our new World Cup Social Hub|

 "I think that we are two good teams," he told reporters in Salvador after his side's 2-1 win over United States.

 "I don't know how it will go but, for me, it's 50-50.
 They have Messi, [Gonzalo] Higuain and [Ezequiel] Lavezzi.
 But we have a lot of great defenders.